holepunchto/bare/README.md

 #### `process.exit([code])`

-Forcefully terminate the process or current thread with an exit status of `code` which defaults to `process.exitCode`.
+Immediately terminate the process or current thread with an exit status of `code` which defaults to `process.exitCode`.

 #### `process.suspend()`